TeachBooks/mirror_mude_book/book/optimization/genetic_algorithm.md

 **Reproduction - crossover**

-Next we apply the crossover process, where we choose the two $x$ values with the best fitness function and we produce an **offspring**:
+Next we apply the crossover process, where we choose the two $x$ values with the best fitness function and we produce an offspring:

 $$
 \begin{cases}x_2=-1.5\\x_5=2.2\end{cases}\implies x=\frac{x_2+x_5}{2}=0.35